ewhicher/matter/content/collections/pages/product-launchpad.md

     content:
       -
         type: text
-        text: 'The accelerator’s opening statement (it gets sh*t done) go from ‘idea with potential’ to ‘validated, tangible concept with a plan’ at the speed of a studio with nitrous oxide'
+        text: 'Bring customers into the design process to validate new products, services and experiences.
+Whether you’re a start-up that needs to test your idea, or an established company keen to explore a new revenue stream or pivot an existing product, the LaunchPad is a way to move purposefully from idea to impact.'
 more_text:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Identifying promising growth opportunities is a science and the first step to a meaningful product strategy.'
+        text: 'By combining customer research, design prototypes and financial modelling into a lean process, we de-risk investment and enable brands to rapidly explore the value of new opportunities.'
   -
-        type: hardBreak
+    type: paragraph
+    content:
       -
-        type: hardBreak
+        type: text
+        text: 'The LaunchPad can run for anything between 4-12 weeks depending on the complexity of the product, the business and the system it’s impacting as well as the level of rigour required to take a decision.'
   -
+    type: paragraph
+    content:
+      -
         type: text
-        text: 'As well as helping you to discover new whitespace and under-served opportunities, our rigorous opportunity pack provides a solid foundation for many future initiatives.'
+        text: 'Helping to answer questions like...'
 typed_rows:
   -
     id: ldbr0tmk
-    text: 'How can we drive operational efficiencies within out'
+    text: 'What features should we include in a self-service app?'
     type: row
     enabled: true
   -
+    id: le5jlpfb
+    text: 'How can we build a digital-first brand?'
+    type: row
+    enabled: true
+  -
     id: ldbr0vvs
-    text: 'Identifying promising growth opportunities is a science and the first step to a meaningful product strategy'
+    text: 'How will a new product impact the wider organisation?'
     type: row
     enabled: true
   -
     id: ldbr0wsn
-    text: 'As well as helping you to discover new whitespace and under-served opportunities, our rigorous opportunity pack provides a solid foundation for many future initiatives.'
+    text: 'How can I build stakeholder confidence around a new service?'
     type: row
     enabled: true
 together_text_one: